eagle-io/docs/source/topics/troubleshooting/index.rst

     |

 Uploading attachment failed
 	Ensure you have a stable internet connection and retry.
 Some camera phones generate large files which may be time consuming to upload.
+Note: there is a file size limit of 100MB per file.

 .. only:: not latex